shrijanabudhathoki/Serverless-Architecture/README.md

 Eventbridge orchestrates the workflow.
 In a pipeline, after one Lambda finishes its task (e.g., data-ingestor or data-analyzer), it sends an event to EventBridge.
 EventBridge then triggers downstream Lambdas (e.g., notifier) based on the event type or content.
 The Lambda sends an EventBridge event with details like status: success or status: failed.
 EventBridge routes these events to the appropriate Lambda (or another consumer).
 This allows the system to react differently to success vs failure.

 ### Security Measures:
 Each lambda has minimal required permissions following principle of least privilege.
 For eg. notifier lambda is only allowed to get dynamodb data, create logs and get s3 bucket data.
 S3 bucket are encrypted using server side encryption which ensures data security.
+The lifecycle policy in S3 bucket ensures the data is retained for some amount of time.

 ### Error Handling & Retry Strategies
 - Lambda functions log structured JSON messages for success and error events.